-If you have ever had a horrible sales meeting with a prospect where nothing seems to go your way (and we all have), then you have probably made one of these common mistakes.
-There are 3 common mistakes sales people make during sales meetings.
+If you ever had a horrible sales meeting with a prospect where nothing seemed to go your way (and we all have), then you have probably made one of these common mistakes.
+There are three common mistakes salespeople make during sales meetings.
 These mistakes are bound to ruin a potentially great sales meeting.

 These mistakes are:

 Of course, there are many components to a successful sales meeting in general.
-However, for the purposes of this three-part post, we’ll focus on introductions, understanding the pain, and selling too soon.
+However, we'll focus on introductions, understanding the pain, and selling too soon for this three-part post.
 Before we can get into the body of the meeting, we have to get the sales meeting off to a great start by leading the group through introductions.

 Mistake: Not Qualifying the Meeting Participants

-Occasionally, when you have a sales meeting, your customer point of contact will take it upon herself to invite others from the organization to join the meeting that you may not have met yet.
-In most cases this should be taken as a positive gesture and an indication that you have created some interest or at least some curiosity within the account.
+Occasionally, when you have a sales meeting, your customer's point of contact will take it upon themselves to invite others from the organization to join the meeting that you may not have met yet.
+In most cases, this should be taken as a positive gesture and indicate that you have created some interest or at least some curiosity within the account.

-However, this now larger audience with unfamiliar faces can be a double-edged sword and can sometimes become overwhelming.
-As a sales manager, I have watched many a sales people skip a critical step in conducting their meeting… They neglect to ask everyone in the room to introduce themselves.
+However, this larger audience with unfamiliar faces can be a double-edged sword and can sometimes become overwhelming.
+As a sales manager, I have watched many salespeople skip a critical step in conducting their meetings.
+They neglect to ask everyone in the room to introduce themselves.

-To begin, let’s get the basics out of the way first.
-To speak to a room full of people and not being introduced to each one is simply rude and even if you think it’s not a big deal in today’s business world, it is likely that one of them will be disappointed and you can’t afford to get off on the wrong foot with anyone.
-Like they say, “One bad apple ruins the bunch.”
+To begin, let's get the basics out of the way first.
+To speak to a room full of people and not being introduced to each one is simply rude, and even if you think it's not a big deal in today's business world, one of them will likely be disappointed, and you can't afford to get off on the wrong foot with anyone.
+Like they say, "One bad apple ruins the bunch."
 So mind your manners and introduce yourself to each person in the room.

 I have seen and heard of this happening often enough to include this point here.
-It is not uncommon for your competitor and/or your prospect’s current vendor to be so critical to the organization’s operation that they are seen as a virtual member of the team.
-These vendor contacts are often included in internal meetings as a regular practice.
+It is not uncommon for your competitor and/or your prospect's current vendor to be so critical to the organization's operation that they are seen as a virtual member of the team.
+These vendor contracts are often included in internal meetings as a regular practice.
 Regardless of their trusted advisor status, their first goal will always be self-preservation.
-If your competitor has been invited to your meeting to hear your presentation, it will be important to identify them in the room and be prepared for them to challenge your claims and to politely point out your limitations as it relates to their solution or service.
-Ask for each person to introduce themselves and their responsibilities so you are not caught off-guard later in the meeting by someone threatened by your solution.
+Suppose your competitor has been invited to your meeting to hear your presentation.
+In that case, it will be essential to identify them in the room and be prepared for them to challenge your claims, and politely point out your limitations related to their solution or service.
+Ask for each person to introduce themselves and their responsibilities, so you are not caught off-guard later in the meeting by someone threatened by your solution.

 As you go around the room during introductions, take the time to ask people to clarify their responsibility and how they relate to the topic you plan to present.
 You are looking to identify some key roles: